stevenhankin/FlightSurety/README.md

 **In shell #2 compile/migrate the contracts AND launch the Oracles Service**
 ```
 rm -r build/
-truffle migrate
-npm run server
+truffle migrate --reset && npm run server
 ```
-The recursive removal of the build is to ensure the correct build of the contracts prior to migration (deployment)
+Note that this will need to be done **3 times** due to some bizarre issue with Ganache / Truffle

+i.e. CTRL+C and rerun 3 times

 **In shell #3 start the Web App Server**
 ```
-rm -r build/
-truffle migrate
-npm run dapp
+cd src/dapp
+yarn install
+yarn start
 ```

 **Finally access the application in a browser**